-Today is the Late registration deadline for the October 22 ACT test date.
+Today is the domestic student deadline for changes, cancellations, and late registration for the October 7 SAT test date.

 National Podcast Day

 Podcasts are a great way to learn, pass the time, and widen your perspective on certain topics.
-Encourage your students to pick up one of these 4 Interesting Podcasts to Listen to on Your Study Breaks in honor of today.
+Encourage your students to pick up one of these 8 Great Podcasts to Help You Learn and Celebrate Black History.

 Have your students joined the CollegeXpress community yet?
 Refer them here!
 You’ll be entered to win our $500 Refer-a-Friend contest, and after they create a free account through your unique link, they’ll have a chance to win not only our easy monthly scholarships but our annual $10,000 scholarship contest as well.